MaikolGeromin/Minecraft-Stronghold-Finder/README.md

 ![Minecraft image 2](/images/Minecraft2d.png "Second throw of Eye of Ender")

 Now we're ready to use the program by double-clicking on the .exe file (note that it might take some second for the program to open).
-We just need to insert the data in the right text fields and press "Calculate".
+We just need to insert the data in the correct text fields and press "Calculate".
 The approximate coordinates of the stronghold should appear at the bottom.